Athenian School: March Term

+Robotics & Carter Innovation Studio

+The 5,200 square foot Carter Innovation Studio is an open shop area that houses metal and woodworking tools, an industrial arts area and a computer/CADD/3-D printer space.

-The Athenian Robotics Collective (ARC) competes regularly in the FIRST Robotics Competition.
-In 2019, Athenian hosted their first FIRST LEGO League (FLL) tournament with the help of the ARC.
-The Athenian Middle school had three FLL teams of their own in 2019, all three of which competed in the FLL tournament.
+The Athenian School's Acropolis Robotics competes regularly in the FIRST Robotics Competition as team 852.
+In 2019, Athenian hosted their first FIRST LEGO League (FLL) tournament with the help of the Acropolis Robotics high school students.
+The Athenian Middle School had three FLL teams of their own in 2019, all three of which competed in the FLL tournament.